tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 Because of that ignorance, it was hard to me to understand why there are different REPL implementations and why do you need to “implement” REPL at all.

-Let’s go from simplest case to more harder ones.
+Let’s go from simplest case to more complex ones.

 ## Naive REPL